FabricMC/fabric-docs/develop/mixins/bytecode.md

 - `invokestatic`: invokes a static method
 - `invokevirtual`: invokes a non-static method.
 Takes polymorphism and inheritance into account, calling the overridden version where applicable
 - `invokespecial`: invokes a non-static method, exactly the one declared, without taking into account polymorphism/inheritance.
 Used to call constructors and superclass methods
-- `invokeinterface`: invokes an interface method, either static or non-
+- `invokeinterface`: invokes an interface method, static or not

 ### Conditionals {#conditional-instructions-2}